All Posts

 Washing

 • Formlabs recommends washing SLA parts with isopropyl alcohol (IPA) or tripropylene glycol monomethyl ether (TPM).
 Most users find IPA is more effective for washing parts.
-Note that IPA solutions can often only be bought in large quantities, so you should be prepared to store excess IPA for future use.
-Check for local availability before deciding the best course of action.

 Curing

 When an SLA part finishes printing, the polymerization reaction may not yet be completed.
 This means parts have not achieved their final material properties and may not perform as expected, especially tough parts under stress.
-Exposing the print to light and heat, called post-curing, will help solidify its materials properties.
+Exposing the print to light and heat, called post-curing, will help solidify its material properties.

 • For biocompatible materials, post-curing is necessary to achieve the safety standards determined by regulatory agencies.